norla/exp-kafka-listener/README.md

 ```

-### Potentially some message loss and backpressure: Autocommit and streams
+__Autocommit and streams__

-Use this if you don't care about losing in-flight messages during restarts.
+Use this if you don't care about losing a few in-flight messages during restarts.
-Messages will be automaticallt committed every five seconds.
+Messages will be automatically committed every five seconds.
 Back-pressure is handled by node js streams so the fetch rate is adjusted to the consumtion rate.
-Therefore the number of in-flight messages are usually low.
+Therefore the number of in-flight messages is usually low.

 ```js
 const kafka = require("exp-kafka-listener");